 WATER CUTOFFS AND WEATHER PROTECTION

 Install water cut-offs according to roofing membrane manufacturer’s recommendations at end of day's operation to seal insulation and edge of roof membrane from moisture entry.
-If rain or foul weather appears imminent during roofing application, cease operations and protect deck, insulation, flashings, penetrations and membrane from moisture intrusion and damage with water cutoffs.
+If rain or foul weather appears imminent during roofing application, cease operations, and protect deck, insulation, flashings, penetrations and membrane from moisture intrusion and damage with water cutoffs.
 Insulation and roofing materials not so protected before rain are considered damaged materials and will be rejected.

 Water cut-offs over steel deck must include steel deck flute plugs to prevent moisture from getting under insulation.